-More and more businesses from startups to established companies are using flexible office space for their employees to provide a lower cost alternative and more user-friendly space to the traditional office setting.
+From startups to established companies, more businesses are using flexible office space.
+Not only does flexible space provide a lower-cost alternative, it’s also a more user-friendly space than the traditional office setting.
 Building owners are increasingly embracing the concept of flexible office space and leaving behind preconceived views on leasing office space.
 They are becoming curators of building community and facilitating workplace experiences.

 “For owners, dealing with small tenants has never been something that you wanted to focus on,” said Atlanta-based SharedSpace principal Daniel Levison.
 “To do a 500 square foot deal takes as much effort as a 2,500 square foot deal.
 But coworking has changed this to focus on building communities in office space as opposed to just leasing space.”

 Companies like SharedSpace focus on building community for small entrepreneurial businesses, and design workspaces to facilitate collaboration and networking.
 Flexible office space also allows more established companies in other parts of the building to lease shared spaces like conference rooms only when needed.